VarunVankineni/leetcode-anki-apkg/README.md

 # leetcode-anki-apkg
-All 3000+ Leetcode Questions and Answers in Anki Flashcards
+All *3000+* Leetcode Questions and Answers with code (Python only) in Anki Flashcards

 ### Usage
 1. Download `LeetcodeAll.apkg` file